section-engineering-education/engineering-education/articles/variables-in-js/index.md

 - should begin with an underscore, a dollar sign or a letter.
 - are very case-sensitive.
 This means `car_TYPE` is treated as an entirely different variable than one named `car_type`
 - must contain only letters, numbers, underscores, or dollar signs.
-- You can't use any JavaScript *reserved words* as a variable name, reserved words include; private, public, enum etc.
+- You can't use any JavaScript *reserved words* as a variable name, you can find a list of reserved words [here](https://www.w3schools.com/js/js_reserved.asp)

 ### Declaring variables using the keyword `var`